-There is currently NO EVIDENCE that the use of charcoal toothpaste has an effect on intrinsic staining of teeth – that means it does not whiten teeth below the surface layer or on the intrinsic whitening of the teeth.
+There is currently only circumstantial evidence that the use of charcoal toothpaste has an effect on intrinsic staining of teeth – that means it does not whiten teeth below the surface layer or on the intrinsic whitening of the teeth.

 The effect of charcoal in toothpaste on materials forming fillings, crowns, and veneers is unknown.

 Charcoal Toothpaste for Preventing Tooth Stains Recurring

 Charcoal-containing toothpaste MAY be more effective when used to delay the recurrence of surface tooth staining following professional dental scaling and polishing.

 The first thing most people notice about activated charcoal powder is that it stains everything.

 The natural assumption is that it will do the same to your teeth.